-- 2.25 In addition to the general duty to understand, assess and mitigate risks as set out in Paragraph 2 of Schedule 4 and the requirement to maintain effective policies, procedures and controls contained therein, the operator should be aware that other paragraphs of Schedule 4 and this guidance also contain more specific requirements in respect of the policies, procedures and controls required to mitigate particular risks, threats and vulnerabilities. - 2.26 These policies, procedures and controls should enable the operator to comply with the requirements of Schedule 4 and the AGCC ICS guidelines, including amongst other things, to: - (a) conduct, document and maintain business risk assessments to identify the inherent ML and FT risks to the operator and to define the operator's AML and CFT risk appetite (see Chapter 4); - (b) conduct risk assessments of all business relationships to identify those to which Enhanced Customer Due Diligence ("ECDD") measures and monitoring must be applied; - (c) apply sufficient Customer Due Diligence ("CDD") measures to identify, and verify the identity of, customers, beneficial owners and other key principals, whether natural persons, legal persons and legal arrangements, and to establish the purpose and intended nature of the business relationship (see Chapters 5-8); - (d) apply ECDD measures to those business relationships deemed to pose a high risk of ML or FT; - (e) conduct transaction and activity monitoring (see Chapter 9); - (f) monitor business relationships on a frequency appropriate to the assessed risk to ensure that any unusual, adverse or suspicious activity is highlighted and given additional attention (see Chapter 9); - (g) screen customers, payees, beneficial owners and other key principals to enable the prompt identification of any natural persons, legal persons or legal arrangements subject to United Nation ("UN"), EU or other sanction (see Chapter 10); - (h) report promptly to the FIS where an employee knows or suspects, or has reasonable grounds for knowing or suspecting, that another person is involved in ML and/or FT (including in connection with an attempted transaction) (see Chapter 11);
+2.25 In addition to the general duty to understand, assess and mitigate risks as set out in Paragraph 2 of Schedule 4 and the requirement to maintain effective policies, procedures and controls contained therein, the operator should be aware that other paragraphs of Schedule 4 and this guidance also contain more specific requirements in respect of the policies, procedures and controls required to mitigate particular risks, threats and vulnerabilities.

+2.26 These policies, procedures and controls should enable the operator to comply with the requirements of Schedule 4 and the AGCC ICS guidelines, including amongst other things, to:

+- (a) conduct, document and maintain business risk assessments to identify the inherent ML and FT risks to the operator and to define the operator's AML and CFT risk appetite and identify the risks of a breach of TFS and PF sanctions (see Chapter 4); - (b) conduct risk assessments of all business relationships to identify those to which Enhanced Customer Due Diligence ("ECDD") measures and monitoring must be applied; - (c) apply sufficient Customer Due Diligence ("CDD") measures to identify, and verify the identity of, customers, beneficial owners and other key principals, whether natural persons, legal persons and legal arrangements, and to establish the purpose and intended nature of the business relationship (see Chapters 5-8); - (d) apply ECDD measures to those business relationships deemed to pose a high risk of ML or FT; - (e) conduct transaction and activity monitoring (see Chapter 9); - (f) monitor business relationships on a frequency appropriate to the assessed risk to ensure that any unusual, adverse or suspicious activity is highlighted and given additional attention (see Chapter 9); - (g) screen customers, payees, beneficial owners and other key principals to enable the prompt identification of any natural persons, legal persons or legal arrangements subject to United Nation ("UN"), EU TFS, PF or other sanction (see Chapter 10); - (h) report promptly to the FIS where an employee knows or suspects, or has reasonable grounds for knowing or suspecting, that another person is involved in ML and/or FT (including in connection with an attempted transaction) (see Chapter 11) or is subject to sanction as set out in (g) above;

-- (i) screen potential employees to ensure the probity and competence of board and staff members (see Chapter 12); - (j) provide suitable and sufficient AML and CFT training to all relevant employees, identify those employees to whom additional training must be provided and provides such additional training (see Chapter 12); - (k) maintain records for the appropriate amount of time and in a manner which enables the operator to access relevant data in a timely manner (see Chapter 13); and - (l) ensure that, where the operator is a majority owner or exercises control over a branch office or subsidiary established outside the Bailiwick, the branch office or subsidiary applies controls consistent with the requirements of Schedule 4 or requirements consistent with the FATF Recommendations.
+- screen potential employees to ensure the probity and competence of board and staff members (see Chapter 12); - (j) provide suitable and sufficient AML and CFT training and training on the risks of breaching TFS and PF sanctions to all relevant employees, identify those employees to whom additional training must be provided and provides such additional training (see Chapter 12); - (k) maintain records for the appropriate amount of time and in a manner which enables the operator to access relevant data in a timely manner (see Chapter 13); and - (l) ensure that, where the operator is a majority owner or exercises control over a branch office or subsidiary established outside the Bailiwick, the branch office or subsidiary applies controls consistent with the requirements of Schedule 4 or requirements consistent with the FATF Recommendations.